ansible/awx/docs/custom_virtualenvs.md

             - mountPath: /var/lib/awx/venv/my-custom-venv
               name: custom-venv

-Fiinally in the awx-celery and awx-web containers stanza add the shared volume as a mount.
+Finally in the awx-celery and awx-web containers stanza add the shared volume as a mount.

     volumeMounts:
         - mountPath: /var/lib/awx/venv/my-custom-venv